andrewalexanderbalogh/phpBasicServer/README.md

 php -S localhost:8080 -t /public
 ```

-This will start the express server at `localhost:8080`
+This will start the server at `localhost:8080`

 ### Endpoints